Ranvirkgpian/college-project/README.md

 **Dashboard shows old data:**
 Always start a local server with `python -m http.server 8000` rather than opening the HTML file directly — some browsers block local file access.

+**Tests running slowly:**
+The framework includes a 4-second sleep between tests to respect rate limits on free/developer API tiers (Groq allows 30 RPM, and each test makes 2 requests — one for the agent and one for the judge).
+This is expected behavior.

 ---